MAGES/Ph.D. in History

-The Center and the Georgetown University History Department offer a joint course of study leading to a MAGES/Ph.D. in History.
-Joint degree students save roughly one year of taking course work by pursuing the two degrees simultaneously, while still receiving full preparation in both their discipline and in regional studies.
+CGES and the Department of History offer a dual course of study leading to a MAGES/Ph.D. in History.
+Dual degree students save roughly one year of taking course work by pursuing the two degrees simultaneously, while still receiving full preparation in both their discipline and in regional studies.

 The curriculum includes a total of three years (60 credits) of course work drawn from MAGES program and the Department of History.
 In the belief that the complexities of world affairs, no less than the demands of an academic career, recommend breadth in graduate education, this program is designed to provide a strong interdisciplinary foundation for more advanced, specialized work in European history.